ccmucdenver/ccm-docs/docs/overview.md

 using your university username and password.

 * Write a job script, say `myjob`, with the commands to execute and special comments how many cores and which kind of node it needs (partition name).
-See [examples](../examples).
+See [examples](../examples) for details.

 * Submit the script to the SLURM scheduler by `sbatch myjob`

 * The scheduler finds a compute node with enough free cores, marks the cores as allocated, and starts executing the job script on the node.

-That's all in the simple case!
+That's all in this simple case!

 ## Now let's get more sophisticated.